NOSALRO/robot_dart/docs/guide.md

 ### Create a PD controller to control the arm

 In order to control our robots, we need to create some controllers.
 One of the most traditional and basic controllers, is a PD-controller.

-First, you need to include the proper file:
+First, we need to include the proper file:

 ```cpp
 #include <robot_dart/control/pd_control.hpp>